Database-Warehouse-Bachlor/Bi-System-frontend/README.md

 ## Project Status

 This project is a MVP.
-Its still in development, but is finished
+Its still in development, but our work on this project is finished.

-#### Example:

-This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.

 ## Project Screen Shots